HengSoftwareEngineer/click/README.md

 ---

-## 📥 Installation & 🔥 Requirements
+## 🚨 If Not Found

-🚨 Before running **Click.exe**, make sure the following are installed and properly set up on your system:
+> Before running Click.exe, if you haven’t installed or configured the following tools on your system, don’t worry — Click.exe can automatically install and set them up for you.
+  However, if you prefer to install them manually, please follow the instructions above.

 - **[Node.js](https://nodejs.org/)** and **npm** — must be accessible from your system PATH.